apletta/ros-docker-envs/README.md

 To interact with GUI applications, visit the following link in your web browser: http://localhost:8080/vnc_auto.html

 ### To use Docker:
+1. Clone this repository to the same file hierarchy as the other files/directories you would like to use it with (i.e. should be in the same file tree location as the root of files you would like to work with).
+- This image uses volumes so the changes you make while in the container will persist outside the container and after you close the docker image.
+Changes made outside the container will also appear in the container.
+The container will be able to access all children files/directories as the location where the repository is cloned (from inside the container); use wisely!
+For more information, see the [Docker volumes documentation](https://docs.docker.com/storage/volumes/).
-1. Enter top level of repository.
+2. Enter top level of this repository.
-2. Build the Docker services.
+3. Build the Docker services.
+This will take a little while the first time you run it, but subsequent executions should be much faster.
 ```
 docker-compose build
 ```
-3. Bring services up, in detached mode.
+4. Bring services up, in detached mode.
 ```
 docker-compose up -d
 ```
-4. Enter the Docker container.
+5. Enter the Docker container.
 ```
 docker-compose exec rosenv zsh
 ```
-5. Do work in container.
+6. Do work in container.
 When finished, enter `exit` to leave the container.
+Note that all "file" work will persist, but package installations will not (i.e. you can still install packages in the container, but they will not remain between down/up cycles.
+To make the packages persist, add them to the dockerfile and re-build).
-6. When done working, bring the services down (this is technically optional but can be less resource intensive for your host machine).
+7. When done working, bring the services down (this is technically optional but can be less resource intensive for your host machine).
 ```
 docker-compose down
 ```

-To bring services back up again, start at step 3.
+To bring services back up again, start at step 4.
+Note that for changes to the dockerfile to take effect, you will need to re-run step 3.

 ### Other notes:
+- Add new system packages to the `rosenv.dockerfile`, or make a new custom dockerfile and reference it from the desired service in the `docker-compose.yml` file.
+- You can check the status of containers using `docker-compose ps`, or with the desktop app.
 - To completely remove all docker related files from your system (e.g. to clear up resources), use `docker system prune -a --volumes`.
 Note that this will also clear the cache, so you will need to re-build the image afterwards.
 See the Docker documentation for more information about [pruning to reclaim space](https://docs.docker.com/config/pruning/), and [managing file system storage for Mac](https://docs.docker.com/desktop/mac/space/).
-- You can check the status of containers using `docker-compose ps`, or with the desktop app.
+- The `entrypoint.sh` runs on startup, and shouldn't need to be edited except for rare instances.